 I don’t have one of the above Passports

-Immigroup does not advise any permanent resident to leave Canada without a valid PR Card.
+Immigroup does not advise any permanent resident to leave Canada without a valid Permanent Resident Card.
 If you must leave under emergency circumstances and do not have time to wait for your PR card to be issued (2-4 weeks with urgent processing), click here to read about the Permanent Resident Travel Document.
-To have your PR Card application processed with urgency the following are required:

 If you need to travel before your PR Card can be issued, you must apply for a Permanent Resident Travel Document at the nearest Canadian Diplomatic Mission (Canadian Consulate, Embassy, or High Commission).